RabidDog/codechallenge-simple/README.md

 # League Standing Printer

 ## Requirements
-Create a command-line application that will calculate the ranking table for a league and print it in an ordered fashion to a terminal or console.
+Create a command-line application that accepts a file containing match results and calculate the ranking table for a league.
+Once calculated this is to be printed in an ordered fashion to a terminal or console.

 ## Input
 Match result data will be provided using a text file in the following format: